-In this paper we choose the New Zealand region (see figure 1) to undertake this investigation for a range of reasons: i) its position from the subtropical to the westerly wind belt, ii) its known sensitivity to the SAM (references here), iii) the availability of a high quality, high resolution climate dataset (VCSN reference hereTait et al., 2006), and iv) the existence of foundational studies (Kidson 2000 + others; Renwick, 2011, Jiang et al., 2013) having established already the recurrent atmospheric weather regimes over the region and demonstrated its relevance for studies ranging from examining extreme events (references here) to paleo-climate reconstructions (Lorrey et al papers including the LIAet al., 2007; 2008; 2013).
+In this paper we choose the New Zealand region (see figure 1) to undertake this investigation for a range of reasons: i) its position from the subtropical to the westerly wind belt, ii) its known sensitivity to the SAM (references here), iii) the availability of a high quality, high resolution climate dataset (Tait et al., 2006), and iv) the existence of foundational studies (Kidson 2000; Renwick, 2011, Jiang et al., 2013) having established already the recurrent atmospheric weather regimes over the region and demonstrated its relevance for studies ranging from examining extreme events (references here) to paleo-climate reconstructions (Lorrey et al., 2007; 2008; 2013).

 We evaluate the extra-tropical response to the MJO through i) its potential regional climate anomalies ii) modulation of weather regimes iii) a more detailed investigation of the relationships (including possible lead / lags and non-linearities) between the MJO and the SAM index.
-The paper is organized as follows: the second section present briefly present the data and the methods used, we focus notablywith a notable focus on the non-parametric approach adopted to test the significance of weather frequency changes in response to the MJO) and, a background on overview the weather typology used here and developed originally by Kidson (2000) is also given.
-The third section presentsThis is followed (Section 2) by results that document the impact of the MJO on the rainfall field in NZ, The section 2 presents which in a sense constitutes the starting point of this study.
-The fourth section looks at thefollowed by an examination of mean atmospheric circulation changes over the NZ region, putting them in relation with the rainfall anomalies previously exposed.
-The fifth section adopts the paradigm of weather regimes and investigate how the occupation statistics of the regimes are modulated by the MJO.
-The sixth section looks at the relationships between the MJO and the SAM and casts the results in the light of the findings exposed in the previous sections.
+The paper is organized as follows: In the first section we briefly present the data and the methods used, with a notable focus on the non-parametric approach adopted to test the significance of weather frequency changes in response to the MJO and overview the weather typology used here and developed originally by Kidson (2000).
+This is followed (Section 2) by results that document the impact of the MJO on the rainfall field in NZ.
+The section 2 presents an examination of mean atmospheric circulation changes over the NZ region by putting them in context with the rainfall anomalies previously identified.
+We then use the paradigm of weather regimes to investigate how the occupation statistics of the regimes are modulated by the MJO and then expose relationships between the MJO and the SAM and how they drive national-scale rainfall anomalies.
 A discussion of the significance of the findings for NZ and more generally for the problem of the extra-tropical signal of the MJO follows.

-The Figure 1 shows the location and the topography (inset) of New Zealand in the Southern Hemisphere.

-Figure 1 about here

-Choice of the Season: the Southern Hemisphere summer (NDJFMNovember to February, NDJFM in the following) has been chosen as the focus of this study as it has been shown that during the austral summer season, MJO signals extend into the southern sub- tropical latitudes [e.g., Australia (Wheeler and Hendon 2004, hereafter WH04) or South Africa (Pohl et al. 2007)], it is therefore assumed here that it isMJO teleconnections are also stronger over the NZ meridiansector during this time.
+The Southern Hemisphere summer (November to February, NDJFM in the following) has been chosen as the focus of this study as it has been shown that during the austral summer season, MJO signals extend into the southern sub- tropical latitudes [e.g., Australia (Wheeler and Hendon 2004, hereafter WH04) or South Africa (Pohl et al. 2007)].
+It is therefore assumed here that MJO teleconnections are also stronger over the NZ sector during this time.
 It is also the time of the year when the SAM pattern is the most prominent (contains more variance) and is more zonally symmetric.
+A companion paper is currently in preparation

 DATA AND METHODS